Ella Van Kerkhoven

-Ella Van Kerkhoven (born 20 November 1993) is a Belgian professional footballer who plays as a forward for Eredivisie club Feyenoord and the Belgium national team.

-She previously played for Oud-Heverlee Leuven, RSC Anderlecht in Belgium and for Inter Milan in Italy.
+Ella Van Kerkhoven (born 20 November 1993) is a Belgian professional footballer who plays as a forward for Eredivisie club FC Twente and the Belgium national team.
+She previously played for Oud-Heverlee Leuven, RSC Anderlecht in Belgium, as well as Inter Milan in Italy and Feyenoord in the Netherlands.

 Club career

-Van Kerkhoven started her career with Oud-Heverlee Leuven, before joining RSC Anderlecht in 2015.
+Van Kerkhoven started her career with Oud-Heverlee Leuven and joined Anderlecht in 2015.
 During the 2017–18 season, she was the league's top goalscorer with 29 goals in 25 games.
-In August 2019, Van Kerkhoven transferred from RSC Anderlecht to Inter Milan of the Italian Serie A.
+In August 2019, Van Kerkhoven transferred to Inter Milan of the Italian Serie A. before returning to Anderlecht on 21 June 2021.

-On 21 June 2021, Van Kerkhoven was announced at Anderlecht.
 On 20 June 2022, Van Kerkhoven was announced at Oud-Heverlee Leuven.

-On 1 February 2024, Van Kerkhoven was announced at Feyenoord on an eighteen month contract.
+On 1 February 2024, Van Kerkhoven was announced at Feyenoord on an eighteen-month contract.

 International career

-Van Kerkhoven made her debut for the Belgium women's national team on 31 August 2018, in a 1–0 win over Romania in Botoșani.
+Van Kerkhoven made her debut for the Belgium national team on 31 August 2018, in a 1–0 win over Romania in Botoșani.
 She scored the winning goal after entering play as a second half substitute.

-She was named in the Belgium squad for UEFA Women's Euro 2022 in England, where the Red Flames were beaten in the quarter-finals 1-0 by Sweden.
+She was named in the Belgium squad for UEFA Women's Euro 2022 in England, where the Red Flames were beaten in the quarter-finals 1–0 by Sweden.
 She went on to contribute to Belgium's successful qualification for UEFA Women's Euro 2025 via the play-offs, starting both legs of the play-off final against Ukraine, scoring in the 2-0 first-leg victory in Antalya.

 On 11 June 2025, Van Kerkhoven was called up to the Belgium squad for the UEFA Women's Euro 2025.

 Personal life

 Van Kerkhoven is in a relationship with Belgian footballer Diede Lemey.
+She is not related to former Belgian international Nico Van Kerkhoven.